rt-net/stack-chan/docs/assembly.md

 Rotate the circular servo horn with your finger.
 The **two notches on** the circular servo horn should be aligned with the notches on the servo motor 1 body.

-**Notice: The bule line is an explicit illustration of the notch position and is therefore not drawn on the actual servo motor.**
+**Notice: The blue line is an explicit illustration of the notch position and is therefore not drawn on the actual servo motor.**

 <img src="images/assembly/disk_horn_rotation_1_en.png" width="30%">